ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Columbia herald._](https://chroniclingamerica.loc.gov/lccn/sn85033386/1873-04-04/ed-1/seq-4)

 #### 1873-04-04 &middot; Columbia, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ucted their busines with suc­
-cess, and comfort to their mules and
-ho-ses.
-5. The ox-bow and yoke are proof to
-the pain.
-Iron bows are in common
-use.
-6. Hard rubber has found a place in
-horse collars.
-Everlasting Fence Posts.
 I discovered many years ago that
 wood could be made to last longer than
 iron in the ground, but though the pro­